W0lfySec/HTB-Writeups/Machines/Windows/Medium/Cascade/Cascade.md

         dr--r--r--                0 Tue Jan 28 15:42:18 2020	x64
         dr--r--r--                0 Tue Jan 28 15:42:18 2020	x86

-// We notice that there is exetubale file called 'CascAudit.exe' and 'CascCrypto.dll' library, We will back for that later
+// We notice that there is exetubale file called 'CascAudit.exe' and 'CascCrypto.dll' library and batch file called 'RunAudit.bat'

+// Lets download them and We will back for them later

 // Next i search in DB folder